File Change Monitor

-File Integrity Monitoring periodically scans the WordPress file system to detect unauthorized modifications, additions, and deletions.
+File Change Monitor periodically scans the WordPress file system to detect unauthorized modifications, additions, and deletions.
 Using SHA-256 hash comparison, even a single byte change will not go unnoticed.

 When an attack on a WordPress site succeeds, attackers typically take actions such as: